Federal Verification Updates

 Occasionally a tax filer may be granted an extension of time to file their tax return.
 Typically, filers are only granted an additional 6 months.
 However, should a tax filer be granted beyond 6 months, we must collect the following:

-- Tax filer must submit a signed statement that a tax filing extension was granted.
+- Tax filers must submit a signed statement that a tax filing extension was granted.
 The status indicated on the Verification worksheet will satisfy this requirement.

 - Submit the automatic 6-month extension from IRS.

-- Submit an unexpired IRS approval of extension beyond automatic 6-month extension.
-This may include an approved IRS Form 2350 or an IRS Record of Account Transcript, which is dated after 10/15/19 and indicates extension was filed with IRS.
+- Submit an unexpired IRS approval of an extension beyond the automatic 6-month extension.
+This may include an approved IRS Form 2350 or an IRS Record of Account Transcript, which is dated after 10/15/21 and indicates an extension was filed with the IRS.

-All 2018 W-2’s from employers or a 2019 IRS Wage & Income transcript, and if self-employed a signed statement certifying the amount of the individual’s Adjusted Gross Income (AGI) and the U.S. income tax paid for tax year 2019.
+All 2021 W-2’s from employers or a 2021 IRS Wage & Income transcript, and if self-employed a signed statement certifying the amount of the individual’s Adjusted Gross Income (AGI) and the U.S. income tax paid for the tax year 2021.

-- Indicated on Verification worksheet that the tax filer is a victim of IRS tax related identity theft and that the IRS has been made aware of this.
+- Indicated on the Verification worksheet that the tax filer is a victim of IRS tax-related identity theft and that the IRS has been made aware of this.